 Third package available

-The alternative is the Yearly together with the Family Tree Builder CD, which both together is still at the same price.
+The alternative is the Yearly together with the Family Tree Builder CD, which both together are still at the same price.

 Speaking from experience software is an essential tool for any family historian as it can help you build your family tree and hold countless amounts of information about your ancestors.